 In addition, our bylaws require that we be given advance written notice for nominations for election to our Board of Directors and other matters that shareholders wish to present for action at an annual meeting of shareholders other than those to be included in our proxy statement under Rule 14a-8.
 The Secretary must receive such notice at the address noted below not less than 90 days or more than 120 days before the first anniversary of the preceding year's annual meeting of shareholders.
-However, if the date of our annual meeting of shareholders is advanced by more than 20 days, or delayed by more than 60 days, from the anniversary date, then we must receive such notice at the address noted below not earlier than the 120th day before such annual meeting and not later than the close of business on the later of (1) the 90th day before such annual meeting and not later than the close of business on the later of (1) the 90th day before such annual meeting and not later than the close of business on the later of (1) the 90th day before such annual meeting and not later than the close of business on the later of (1) the 90th day before such annual meeting and not later than the close of business on the later of (1) the 90th day before such annual meeting and (2) the seventh day after the day on which notice of the meeting date was mailed or public disclosure was made, whichever occurs first.
-Assuming that the 2024 annual meeting, you would need to give us appropriate notice at the address noted below no earlier than November 9, 2023, and no later than December 9, 2023.
-If a shareholder does not provide timely notice of a nomination or other matter to be presented at the 2024 annual meeting of shareholder does not provide timely notice of a nomination or other matter to be presented at the 2024 annual meeting of shareholder does not provide timely notice of a nomination or other matter to be presented at the 2024 annual meeting of shareholder does not provide timely notice of a nomination or other matter to be prese
+However, if the date of our annual meeting of shareholders is advanced by more than 20 days, or delayed by more than 60 days, from the anniversary date, then we must receive such notice at the address noted below not earlier than the 120th day before such annual meeting and not later than the close of business on the later of (1) the 90th day before such annual meeting and (2) the seventh day after the day on which notice of the meeting date was mailed or public disclosure was made, whichever occurs first.
+Assuming that the 2024 annual meeting of shareholders is not advanced by more than 20 days nor delayed by more than 60 days from the anniversary date of the Annual Meeting, you would need to give us appropriate notice at the address noted below no earlier than November 9, 2023, and no later than December 9, 2023.
+If a shareholder does not provide timely notice of a nomination or other matter to be presented at the 2024 annual meeting of shareholders, under Massachusetts law, it may not be brought before our shareholders at a meeting.
+Our bylaws also specify requirements relating to the content of the notice (including the information required by Rule 14a-19 under the Exchange Act) that shareholders must provide to the Secretary of ADI for a shareholder proposal or nomination for director, to be properly presented at an annual shareholder meeting.
+A copy of the full text of our amended and restated bylaws is on file with the SEC and publicly available on our website.

-Any proposals, nominations or notices should be sent to: Janene Asgeirsson, Secretary Analog Devices, Inc. One Analog Way Wilmington, Massachusetts 01887 Phone: 781-937-1164 Email: janene.asgeirsson@analog.com
+Any proposals, nominations or notices should be sent to: Janene Asgeirsson, Secretary Analog Devices, Inc. One Analog Way Wilmington, Massachusetts 01887 Phone: 781-937-1164

+Email: janene.asgeirsson@analog.com